LitMOF: An LLM Multi-Agent for Literature-Validated Metal-Organic Frameworks Database Correction and Expansion: Introduction

-Applying this framework to 128,799 entries in the CSD MOF subset, we constructed LitMOF-DB, a corrected database of 118,464 valid MOFs.
-Notably, LitMOF-DB successfully recovers 69\% (6,161 MOFs) of the non-computation-ready CoRE MOF structures (free solvent removed entries originated from CSD), demonstrating the ability of the framework to transform previously unusable structures into computation-ready form.
-Moreover, during the curation process, we identified 12,646 experimental MOFs present in the literature but absent from the CSD, further expanding the known experimental space.
+Applying this framework to the CSD MOF subset, we constructed LitMOF-DB, comprising 120,419 unique experimental MOFs.
+For each MOF, one or more computation-ready structures are generated by systematically varying the degree of non-framework component removal, resulting in a total of 189,567 validated structures.
+Notably, LitMOF-DB successfully recovers 9,277 previously non-computation-ready CoRE MOF DB structures (originating from the CSD), which accounts for 69.1\% of all such invalid entries, demonstrating the ability of the framework to transform previously unusable structures into computation-ready form.
+Moreover, during the curation process, we identified 8,771 synthesized but undeposited MOFs, present in the literature but absent from the CSD, further expanding the known experimental space.
+To assess the downstream consequences of structural errors, we further use direct air capture screening as a representative application case and show that erroneous structures systematically distort adsorption thermodynamics and materials ranking.

-Together, LitMOF and LitMOF-DB resolve long-standing issues of structural fidelity in MOF databases and provide a scalable pathway for incorporating missing experimental knowledge into computation-ready resources.
+Together, LitMOF and LitMOF-DB substantially improve the structural fidelity of MOF databases and provide a scalable pathway for incorporating missing experimental knowledge into computation-ready resources.
 This framework illustrates how LLM-powered agents can transform materials curation and lays the foundation for dynamic, self-correcting databases across diverse materials classes.